Fifth Colvmn Records

 COLVMN, located in Washington D.C.

 The label's first release was Chemlab's debut EP Ten Ton Pressure.
 Jared Hendrickson of Chemlab also became the general manager for the label.
 Chemlab later played several dates with Nine Inch Nails, eventually attracting a distribution deal for their next release, Burn Out at the Hydrogen Bar, with Metal Blade Records.

 The band Thud was the next artist to join the label.
 Heavy, loud and unrelenting, Thud became very popular amongst Metal fans and critics alike luring Eli Janney from Girls Against Boys to contribute to their debut record Life & Death and earning co-headlining performances with Stone Temple Pilots.
 After the re-release of Ten Ton Pressure with some new songs and remixes the label's release strategy turned more aggressive and sharply focused on growth.
 In 1994 the label signed a distribution deal with Caroline Records, which covered all releases except Chemlab, who were still governed by their deal with Metal Blade Records.
 Three new developing artists saw their debut albums released by Fifth Colvmn forming a solid foundation upon which the label could be built.
 These artists were Haloblack, Acumen (now Acumen Nation) and electronic/ambient project Perceptual Outer Dimensions.

-The following year brought explosive growth as the label established itself as the U.S. home for two cutting edge European Industrial Rock labels; Hard Records and Cyber-tec Records.
+The following year brought growth as the label established itself as the U.S. home for two European Industrial Rock labels; Hard Records and Cyber-tec Records.
 Cyber-tec Records was exclusive to FCR.
 Hard Records' agreement with FCR saw the release of two Luc van Acker solo albums as well as the Max M Corporation.
-Cyber-tec Records' exciting brand of EBM/Industrial Rock was exposed to American audiences through the release of the bands New Mind and a unique side-project of Jean-Luc DeMeyer of Front 242 entitled the Cyber-tec Project.
-Other projects of note that saw the light of day included a trippy, dream-pop album from Die Warzau members Jim Marcus and Van Christie with Jane Jensen on vocals, a project from Black Rain that also served as the score to the European version of the film Johnny Mnemonic based on the William Gibson short story of the same name and a spooky voudou/goth-rock project led by Rodney Orpheus of goth-rock pioneer Cassandra Complex.
+Cyber-tec Records' EBM/Industrial Rock was exposed to American audiences through the release of the bands New Mind and a side-project of Jean-Luc DeMeyer of Front 242 entitled the Cyber-tec Project.
+Other projects that saw release included a dream-pop album from Die Warzau members Jim Marcus and Van Christie with Jane Jensen on vocals, a project from Black Rain that also served as the score to the European version of the film Johnny Mnemonic based on the William Gibson short story of the same name and a voudou/goth-rock project led by Rodney Orpheus of Cassandra Complex.
 Through its network of musicians and studio techs throughout Chicago, FCR connected with John Elliott of the band Dessau.
 Originally signed to Carlyle Records, an early industrial-dance label, Dessau's latest demo included guest spots from Paul Barker of Ministry and Richard Patrick formerly of Nine Inch Nails.
-Along with the Cyber-tec Project, Dessau's "Details Sketchy" release would help buoy the label to a very solid first full year.
+Along with the Cyber-tec Project, Dessau's "Details Sketchy" release would help buoy the label to its first full year.